Nisus and Euryalus

-In Greek and Roman mythology, Nisus (Νῖσος) and Euryalus (/jʊəˈraɪ.ələs/; Εὐρύαλος) are a pair of friends and lovers serving under Aeneas in the Aeneid, the Augustan epic by Virgil.
+In Greek and Roman mythology, Nisus (Νῖσος) and Euryalus (/jʊəˈraɪ.ələs/; Εὐρύαλος) are two young warriors serving under Aeneas in the Aeneid, the Augustan epic by Virgil.
 Their foray among the enemy, narrated in book nine, demonstrates their stealth and prowess as warriors, but ends as a tragedy: the loot Euryalus acquires (a glistening Rutulian helmet) attracts attention, and the two die together.
 Virgil presents their deaths as a loss of admirable loyalty and valor.
 They also appear in Book 5, during the funeral games of Anchises, where Virgil takes note of their amor pius, a love that exhibits the pietas that is Aeneas's own distinguishing virtue.

-In describing the bonds of devotion between the two men, Virgil draws on conventions of erotic poetry that have suggested a romantic relationship to some, interpreted by scholars in light of the Greek custom of paiderastia.
+In describing the bonds of devotion between the two youths, Virgil draws on conventions of erotic poetry that have suggested a romantic relationship, interpreted by scholars in light of the Greek custom of paiderastia, in which their amor pius could also mean erotic love, modeled on the classical reading of Achilles and Patroclus.
+Their relationship is, however, so subtly approached that for some critics its nature is not entirely clear, a possible concession Virgil made to Roman social restrictions on relationships between freeborn males, especially in a military context.
+But the author does describe Euryalus as Nisus's amorum, a term which, as acknowledged by both modern classicists and ancient commentators (such as Servius), denotes sexual, not brotherly, love.

 Mythology

 Background

 Nisus and Euryalus are among the refugees who in the aftermath of the Trojan War flee under the leadership of Aeneas, the highest-ranking Trojan to survive.
 Nisus was the son of Hyrtacus, and was known for his hunting.
 The family cultivated the huntress-goddess who inhabited Mount Ida.
 Euryalus, who was younger, has spent his entire life in a state of war and displacement.
 He was trained as a fighter by his battle-hardened father, Opheltes, of whom he speaks with pride.
 Opheltes seems to have died at Troy.

 After their wanderings around the Mediterranean, the Trojans are fated to land on the shores of Italy.
 Some members of their party, especially the matres ("mothers"), are settled at Sicily before the Italian war, but the mother of Euryalus refused to be parted from her son and continued on.